sinch/docs/docs/conversation/conversation-getting-started/conversation-receive-a-message.md

 hidden: false
 ---

-In this guide we use the [Facebook Messenger](doc:conversation-send-a-message-with-fb-messenger), if you like you can use the [SMS channel](doc:conversation-send-sms) or any [other channel](doc:conversation-channel-support)
+In this guide we use [Facebook Messenger](doc:conversation-send-a-message-with-fb-messenger), if you'd like, you can use the [SMS channel](doc:conversation-send-sms) or any [other channel](doc:conversation-channel-support)

 > 🚧 Warning
 >
-> Please note that there's a standard messaging window of 24h on Messenger.
+> Note that there's a standard messaging window of 24h on Messenger.
 To be able to send messages outside this response window check out [**Channel Specific Properties**](doc:conversation-channel-properties) for more info.

 ## Create a simple webhook using Node.js

-First create a new node app and then run the following on the command line to create the needed dependency.
+First, create a new node app and then run the following on the command line to create the needed dependency.

-**Note**: You would need to use the right region api endpoint where your Conversation App resides.
-In this tutorial, we assume our app resides in EU region.
+**Note**: You will need to use the right region api endpoint where your Conversation App resides.
+In this guide, we assume our app resides in the EU region.

 `npm install express body-parser --save` This will install the [Express](https://www.npmjs.com/package/express) http server framework module.